tatzetwerk/luatex-harfbuzz/README.md

 luajitlatex example-lualatex-ffi
 context --jit example-context-ffi
 ```
-Note that the ConTeXt OpenType engine engine is in constant development and that the version installed by means of MacTeX 2016 is not the most recent one.
+Note that the ConTeXt OpenType engine is in constant development and that the version installed by means of MacTeX 2016 is not the most recent one.
 For a fair comparison between the ConTeXt OpenType engine and HarfBuzz, a recent beta version should be used.
 The ConTeXt OpenType engine can be updated by updating ConTeXt.
 For instructions, see the manual of [luatools].
 (This manual is also helpful for tackling problems related to running ConTeXt.)
+Additionaly, for LuaLaTeX the luaotfload package can be updated, for instance by means of the [TeX Live Utility].

 [luatools]:http://www.pragma-ade.com/general/manuals/tools-mkiv.pdf

-Additionaly, for LuaLaTeX the luaotfload package can be updated, for instance by means of the [TeX Live Utility].

 [TeX Live Utility]:http://tex.stackexchange.com/questions/55437/how-do-i-update-my-tex-distribution/55438#55438